UP11SRE/Bitespeed/Readme.md

 -> Note on Response Time

 Due to infrastructure constraints, there might be longer response times.
 Render automatically takes down the site if there's no activity for a while, causing some initial delay when the site is accessed again.
-However, we've implemented best practices like error handling using try and catch blocks, reusable functions, and minimizing database calls to optimize performance.
+However, we've implemented best practices like error handling using try-and-catch blocks, reusable functions, and minimizing database calls to optimize performance.

 -> Future Scope